 Mobile commerce, or m-commerce, is the buying and selling of goods through smartphones and tablets.
 M-commerce statistics have shown that this industry is booming, but there may be more ahead of us.
-For professionals like marketers, retailers, and others in the retail industry, it might be time to go and join the bandwagon—while keeping ahead of the latest trends.
+For professionals like marketers, retailers, and others in the retail sector, it might be time to join the bandwagon—while keeping ahead of the latest trends.
 To help, we’ve put together some of the most important statistics regarding this industry and where it’s headed.

 - 49% of consumers use their smartphones for shopping online.

-- The number of proximity mobile payment users will reach 1 billion by the end of this year.
+- The number of proximity mobile payment users will reach 1.15 billion by the end of this year.

-- There are 9.42 billion mobile connections worldwide.
+- There are 10.97 billion mobile connections worldwide.

-- In 2021, 53.9% of US retail e-commerce sales will be from m-commerce.
+- In 2021, 53.9% of US retail eCommerce sales will be from m-commerce.

 Mobile Users Statistics

-1. Mobile data traffic will have increased by 700% between 2016 and 2021.
+1. Mobile data traffic has increased by 700% during the 2016–2021 period.

-2. There are 9.42 billion mobile connections worldwide.
+2. There are 10.97 billion mobile connections worldwide as of May 2021.

-(Bank My Cell)
+(Source: Bank My Cell)

-3. 66.7% of the world’s population are unique mobile subscribers.
+3. 67.03% of the world’s population are unique mobile subscribers.

-(Bank My Cell)
+(Source: Bank My Cell)

 M-Commerce Industry Statistics

-7. Retail m-commerce sales in India will be 80% of global sales by the end of 2020.
+7. Retail m-commerce sales in India were expected to account for 80% of total ecommerce sales in India in 2020.

-8. 53.9% of all US retail e-commerce will come from m-commerce by 2021.
+8. 53.9% of all US retail eCommerce will come from m-commerce in 2021.

-As expected, the m-commerce industry is expected to gain more revenue this year as it continues to get a larger share of the market.
-Analysts expect that the industry will earn $3.56 trillion by 2021.
-To see how well it’s grown, keep in mind that it had $970 billion in sales in 2016.
+The m-commerce industry is expected to gain more revenue this year as it continues to get a larger market share.
+Mobile eCommerce statistics show that this sector will earn at least $3.5 trillion by the end of this year.
+To see how fast it’s grown, keep in mind that it had $970 billion in sales in 2016.